-Whether you consider yourself a religious person or not, or whether you think religion has played a positive or negative role in history, it is an incontrovertible fact that from the beginning of time, humans have engaged in activities that we now call religion, such as worship, prayer, and rituals marking important life passages.
+Whether you consider yourself a religious person or not, whether you think religion has played a positive or negative role in history; it is an incontrovertible fact that from the beginning of time, humans have engaged in activities that we now call religion, such as worship, prayer, and rituals marking important life passages.

 Literacy in religious thinking and practice is a key skill, with the potential to foster respect and tolerance based on knowledge rather than supposition.
 Whether you come to the subjects with a particular faith perspective or none, there will be much that will engage you intellectually and challenge your assumptions.

 The subject will also leave you with many transferable skills, which will be very useful not only for your future studies but in your everyday life and in how you approach situations and problems with which you are faced.
 The subject is widely recognised by universities and can work well with both humanities and social sciences such as History, Sociology, Politics and English, as well as alongside sciences and mathematical subjects.

 The WJEC Religious Studies A Level has been thoroughly modernised to reflect the interests of young people.
 The course therefore focuses upon moral ethical issues and philosophical dilemmas and upon a multicultural approach to World Religions.
 Buddhism is studied as our main religious tradition, alongside an ethics and philosophy unit.